mawentowski/ansible-for-codebase-config/README.md

 ### View Generated Files

-Check the `localhost_demo` folder to observe the new files.
-The generated `README.md` contains the repository name, inserted based on the `repo.yaml` definition.
-Similarly, other files incorporate repository-specific details from `repo.yaml`.
+In the root, of the directory, open a file such as `CODEOWNERS`, and you'll notice the `github_repo_owner` you entered in `repo.yaml` is shown.
+Similarly, other files now incorporated your repository-specific details from `repo.yaml`, including this `README`!

-This showcases Ansible's ability to dynamically generate documentation.
+This showcases Ansible's ability to dynamically generate documentation based on YAML data.

 ## Project structure